nicolasferrari/Full-Stack-Projects/README.md

 ### This project try to answer three important questions about a database called news that provide information about users logs on a website that contains articles from different authors.
-The news database contains three tables that are log which store user log information in the website, articles that have information about articles such as title, slug,  and authors that contain the names of the authors.
+The news database is composed by three tables that are the log table which store user log information in the website, articles table that have information about articles such as title, slug,  and authors table that contain the names of the authors.
 The three questions that this project will answer are:

 1- What are the most popular three articles of all time?
 2- What are the most popular article-authors of all time?